 This adaptable bird can often be seen singing from the tops of trees or fences, though it rarely strays into Europe.

-The species was first described by Carl Linnaeus in his 1758 Systema Naturae as Turdus polyglottos – aptly named for their remarkable ability to mimic other birds’ songs.
+Carl Linnaeus first described the species in his 1758 Systema Naturae as Turdus polyglottos – aptly named for their remarkable ability to mimic other birds’ songs.

 Kingdom | Animalia |